dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 Application - Genomics
 ----------------------

-In humans, mosquitos, mice -- organisms which have two parents (diploids) -- they inherit two [alleles](https://en.wikipedia.org/wiki/Allele), one from each parent.
-For those not biologist, recall the [Punnett square](https://en.wikipedia.org/wiki/Punnett_square), where each box is filled letter from each column/row combination.
+Many studies are using genome sequencing to study genetic variation one from each parent.
+For those not biologist, recall the [Punnett square](https://en.wikipedia.org/wiki/Punnett_square), where	between different individuals within a species.
+These includes each box is filled letter from each column/row combination.	studies of human populations, but also other species such as mice, mosquitoes or disease-causing parasites.
+These studies will, in general, find a large number of sites in the genome sequence where individuals differ from each other.
+For example, humans have more than 100 million variable sites in the genome, and modern studies like the [UK BioBank](https://www.ukbiobank.ac.uk/) are working towards sequencing the genomes of 1 million individuals or more.

+In diploid species like humans, mice or mosquitoes, each individual carries two genome sequences, one inherited from each parent.
+At each of the 100 million variable genome sites there will be two or more "alleles" that a single genome might carry.
+One way to think about this is via the [Punnett square](https://en.wikipedia.org/wiki/Punnett_square), which represents the different possible genotypes that one individual might carry at one of these variable sites
 <td>
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/93/Punnett_Square_Genetic_Carriers.PNG" alt="punnet square" height="40%" width="40%">
 </td>

-In the above there are three types of genotypes: AA, Aa, and aa.
-For computational genomics, these variants are typically encoded 0, 1, or 2.
+In the above there are three possible genotypes: AA, Aa, and aa.
+For

+computational genomics, these genotypes can be encoded as 0, 1, or 2.
 Humans have 20,000-25,000 genes and experiments across populations can vary between 10s of thousand of individuals to 10 Million individuals.
-For example,  [biobank](https://www.ukbiobank.ac.uk/) SOMETHING ABOUT THE SCIENCE
+For example,  [biobank](https://www.ukbiobank.ac.uk/) SOMETHING ABOUT THE SCIENCE	In a study of a species with M genetic variants assayed in N

-Common questions we want to answer of this data include: How do genes vary across populations ?
+individual samples, we can represent these genotypes as an (N x M) Common questions we want to answer of this data include: How do genes vary across populations ?
 Can we classify a set of genes for a particular trait ?
-[Performing an SVD](https://www.pnas.org/content/97/18/10101) helps scientists understand what is happening, not at an individual gene level, but across the entire genome.
+[Performing an SVD](https://www.pnas.org/content/97/18/10101) helps scientists understand what is happening, not at an individual gene level, but across the entire genome.	array of integers.
+For a modern human genetics study, the scale of

-Reducing the time computing, like all science, allows for testing more hypotheses in less time.
+this array might approach (100 million x 1 million).
+(Although in Reducing the time computing, like all science, allows for testing more hypotheses in less time.	practice, the size of the first dimension (number of variants) can be
+Practically, this means not simply a fast SVD but an accelerated pipeline end-to-end, from data loading to analysis, to understanding.	reduced somewhat, by at least an order of magnitude, because many

+genetic variants will carry little information and/or be correlated with each other.)

+These genetic differences are not random, but carry information about patterns of genetic similarity and shared ancestry between individuals, because of the way they have been inherited through many generations.
+A common task is to perform a dimensionality reduction analysis on these data, such as a [principal components analysis](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0020190)
+(SVD), to identify genetic structure reflecting these differencies in degree of shared ancestry.
+This is an essential part of discovering genetic variants associated with different diseases, and for learning more about the genetic history of populations and species.

+Reducing the time taken to compute an analysis such as SVD, like all science, allows for exploring larger datasets and testing more hypotheses in less time.
 Practically, this means not simply a fast SVD but an accelerated pipeline end-to-end, from data loading to analysis, to understanding.

 Performant SVDs w/ Dask
 -----------------------